opensource-spraakherkenning-nl/ASR_NL_results/RU/wer.md

 # WER results
-This fiel presents the average (avg.)
-WER scores of the three datasets.
+This file presents the average (avg.)
+WER scores of the three datasets tested within the [HoMed](https://homed.ruhosting.nl/) project (2021-2024).
 The concrete results (INS, DEL, SUB) of each one of the files of the three datasets are included in the .sys files generated with [SCLITE](https://github.com/usnistgov/SCTK).